Shakespeare in the Park - Free Seats 3

 Parking

-Parking abounds in the area around the Glen in Forest Park, some places closer than others and most of it free.
-The St. Louis Art Museum West Parking Lot (Google Maps link) is the closest lot but is usually reserved for people with disabilities.
-You can find some parking in the St. Louis Art Museum East Parking Lot (Google Maps link), including accessible parking, or in the parallel parking spaces along nearby streets.
-The St. Louis Art Museum also maintains a paid underground parking lot — $15 as of 2025 — on most nights (Google Maps link).
-If those aren’t easily available and you don’t mind some steps, the Visitor’s Center Parking Lot (Google Maps link) is about a 20 minute walk from the Glen and has a spacious lot that is rarely full.
+Parking abounds in the area around the Glen in Forest Park, with some places closer than others and most of it free.
+The Saint Louis Art Museum East Parking Lot (Google Maps link) is the closest lot but is usually reserved for VIPs and people with disabilities.
+You can find some free parking in the Saint Louis Art Museum West Parking Lot (Google Maps link), including accessible parking, or in the parallel parking spaces along nearby streets.
+The Saint Louis Art Museum also maintains a paid underground parking lot — $15 during the summer peak season as of 2026 — on most nights (Google Maps link).
+What’s more, you can find free street parking up and down the road near the Glen.

 Costs and Considerations

-You can attend Shakespeare in the Park for free.
-There are also a limited number of paid reserved spaces closer to the stage, ranging in 2025 from $25 up to $300.
-Free seating is first come, first served.
 Be aware that, since the stage can vary from year to year, so can the seating arrangement.
 Areas designated as paid one year might be free in another, or vice versa.
-It goes without saying that paid seating is some of the best seating.

 It’s perfectly acceptable to bring outside food to the Glen, and many people do.
 There are also one or more food vendors on site, sometimes selling things themed around the show.

 Food vendors during the 2025 show.
+(Photo: Joshua Johnston | St. Louis Roamer)

 Pets are allowed as long as they’re well-behaved, but photos and videos during the performance are not.